awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 ## Aurora Serverless v1 and snapshots<a name="aurora-serverless.snapshots"></a>

  The cluster volume for an Aurora Serverless v1 cluster is always encrypted\.
 You can choose the encryption key, but you can't disable encryption\.
-To copy or share a snapshot of an Aurora Serverless v1 cluster, you encrypt the snapshot using your own AWS Key Management Service customer master key \(CMK\)\.
+To copy or share a snapshot of an Aurora Serverless v1 cluster, you encrypt the snapshot using your own AWS KMS key\.
 For more information, see [Copying a DB cluster snapshot ](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_CopySnapshot.html)\.
 To learn more about encryption and Amazon Aurora, see [Encrypting Amazon Aurora resources](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Overview.Encryption.html#Overview.Encryption.Enabling)\.